IELTS Speaking Samples and Answers

 Q. How technology has changed the way people learn new things?

 Answer: The use of technology, without any doubt, has made learning new information much easier from anywhere.
 In the past, people had to struggle a lot to learn new things as their options were limited.
 But over time, the learning system has evolved with the blessings of technology.
 For instance, teachers these days use multimedia presentations while teaching young students, a professional can just Google for something and get updated information, a housewife can get a recipe while cooking in the kitchen and someone on the road can get updated traffic information from his/her smartphone.
 Moreover, online courses, skill development training sessions, e-books, and video tutorials are all aimed to make our learning process easier and more convenient.
 Distant learning and online learning have made it possible for us to get a required diploma online while not travelling to a distant school every day at all.
 Thus the possibility of getting information and learning new things is virtually endless in this modern era.

 Q. What are the qualities of a good teacher?
 Would you want to be a teacher in the future?
 Why/ Why not?

-Answer: Well, a good teacher should possess some great qualities including, but not limited to, the passion for teaching and learning, patience, dedication and the ability to understand the students' need.
-A good teacher also should have excellent communication skills, and he or she should try to instil morality among the students.
-As students often follow their teachers, he or she should also be punctual, honest and sincere in executing responsibilities.
-He/she should possess sound knowledge of the subjects and topics he/she teaches.
+Answer: Well, a good teacher should possess some great qualities including, but not limited to, the passion for teaching and learning, patience, dedication and the ability to understand the students' needs.
+A good teacher also should have excellent communication skills, and try to instil morality among their students.
+As students often follow their teachers, good teachers should also be punctual, honest and sincere in executing responsibilities.
+They should possess sound knowledge of the subjects and topics they teach.
 Finally and most importantly, a good teacher should be a role model for his or her pupils and inspire them to learn and become good citizens.